WoltLab/docs.woltlab.com/docs/migration/wsc53/templates.md

-# Migrating from WSC 5.3 - Templates and Languages
+# Migrating from WoltLab Suite 5.3 - Templates and Languages

 ## `{csrfToken}`